EunomiaUPM/rainbow/docs/docs/auth_authority/documentation_eng.md

 There is only **one such service for all entities**, each authenticating with its own username and password.
 Interaction happens via HTTP requests to routes defined in environment variables.

 > **Note:** Since **AUTH** and **AUTHORITY** currently run as a monolith and Wallet runs via docker-compose, some routes are hardcoded to replace "127.0.0.1" with "host.docker.internal".
-This must change in a microservices architecture.
+This now decide by the environment variable "IS_LOCAL".

 - _Initialization_
   ```bash